enzomur/task_tracker_app/README.md

 - Add tasks with a due date.
 - Organize tasks into categories (e.g., Groceries, Work, etc.).
 - Track metrics for each task (e.g., how many times you did groceries this year).
-- Visualize task progress with a pie chart showing completed vs. pending tasks.
+- Soon: Visualize task progress with a chart showing completed vs. pending tasks.

 ## Technologies Used